 Ensure you have “functional compatible software” for MTD for VAT

-If you’re using desktop accounting software (this is installed on your computer and data is stored there – which can make data sharing harder) then you will probably need to update it for MTD, if you haven’t already.
+If you’re using desktop accounting software (this is installed on your computer and data is stored there – which can make data sharing harder), you might need to update it for MTD if you haven’t updated it in recent times.
 You should speak to your software vendor immediately about this.

-Some older software might never be updated, so you may have to transfer your VAT accounting (at least) to more modern software to be able to file returns when MTD for VAT comes into effect.
+Some older software might not have been updated for MTD, so you may have to transfer your VAT accounting (at least) to more modern software to be able to file returns when MTD for VAT comes into effect.

-If you keep your VAT records using a spreadsheet then it might be possible to use MTD-compatible bridging software to file returns but the process will not be as inherently robust or intuitive as using accounting software.
+If you keep your VAT records using a spreadsheet, it might be possible to use MTD-compatible bridging software to file returns but the process will not be as inherently robust or intuitive as using accounting software.

-Despite rumours to the contrary, and despite the fact that MTD for VAT is legally mandated (and enforced with fines for failing to comply), HMRC is not making any free end-user software available for MTD for VAT, or offering any software by other means, such as subscription.
+Despite rumours to the contrary – and despite the fact that MTD for VAT is legally mandated (and enforced with fines for failing to comply) – HMRC has never made any free end-user software available for MTD for VAT, or offered any software by other means, such as subscription.

 Functional compatible software must be acquired by businesses from third parties.